The best local moving companies in Utah

 - Parking permits: Some cities require a parking permit for moving trucks, so be sure to check your new local rules before moving day to avoid any surprises.

 - State licensing: In Oklahoma, in-state household goods movers are certified and licensed by the Oklahoma Corporation Commission (OCC).
-Make sure your moving company has the right licenses before you book with them.
+Before you book, double-check that your moving company is properly licensed.

-- State regulator: Easily verify a Oklahoma moving license and its current status on the official state regulator’s website, here.
+- State regulator: Easily verify the status of a Oklahoma moving license anytime on the official state regulator’s website, here.

 - Mover’s insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” for free.
 Opting for Released Value Protection is the most cost-effective choice since it comes at no extra expense.
 Movers provide this option without additional charges, but the coverage it offers is minimal.
 With Released Value Protection, the mover’s liability is limited to 60 cents per pound per article.
 For example, if your mover were to lose or damage a set of fine china weighing 15 pounds, you would only be compensated $9 (60 cents x 15 pounds).
 If you require coverage for the full value of your items, it is advisable to discuss alternative options with the moving company or explore third-party insurance providers.